Bosmenier/myappsample/README.md

-# MyApp
+# git-playground
-This is the line for my feature branch.
+Testing some git features.

+Somebody else has added a new line!

-This is another line in the README from the feature branch.
+This is a new line we have added.